ria-ee/X-Road-tests/README.md

 ## About the repository

 This repository contains [X-Road](https://github.com/ria-ee/X-Road) test source codes, its development, installation and documentation.
+The version number of X-Road the tests were designated is 6.16.0.

 ## X-Road source code